 You can make a regular ring holder – but this origami themed holder with bright yellow paint takes a plain project up a notch.
 You’ll love it!

-I’m happy to be here today to share a tutorial for creating an origami ring holder.
+I’m happy to be here today to share a clay craft tutorial for creating an origami ring holder.
 I wanted a place to safely store my wedding rings.
-My style had outgrown the frilly one I already own so I opted for something a bit more modern looking.
+My style had outgrown the frilly one I already owned, so I opted for something a bit more modern looking.

 DIY Ring Holder